 Ageha is able to petition the court to give Tsukuji a psychiatric evaluation, which is granted.
 With this evidence, it is decided that Tsukuji will be sentenced to life in prison, and that he will be allowed to stay in an appropriate facility for the treatment of his dissociative identity disorder.
 Outside of the courtroom after the verdict, something happens that raises Cecil’s suspicions, and she looks into it.
 Her investigation leads to the climax of the episode.

-At the end of the episode three, it was hinted that in addition to Cecil trying to find a way to save her mother from execution, there’s another overarching story focusing of Cecil that she is unaware of at this point.
-At the beginning of the episode, Kamakiri, an older man in the law office, makes reference to a wizard’s book called Grimoire 365, which was referenced at the end of the episode three.
-Also, it turns out the case of Tsukuju Shimizu is also tied in with this overarching storyline.
+At the end of the Episode Three, it was hinted that in addition to Cecil trying to find a way to save her mother from execution, there’s another overarching story focusing on Cecil that she is unaware of at this point.
+At the beginning of the episode, Kamakiri, an older man in the law office, makes reference to a wizard’s book called Grimoire 365, which was referenced at the end of the Episode Three.
+Also, it turns out the case of Tsukuji Shimizu is also tied in with this overarching storyline.

-I was actually see the animal sidekicks have a smaller role in this episode.
-While we saw Cecil’s frog, he only made her dinner and dispensed some advice; he never once did anything pervy.
+I was happy to see the animal sidekicks have a smaller role in this episode.
+While we saw Cecil’s frog, he only made her dinner and dispensed some advice.
+He never once did anything pervy.
 Thank goodness!

 Additional posts about Wizard Barristers: